MLH/GitHub-Education-Hackathon-Grant-Fund-2023/Hackathons_2023/HackRPI-2023.md

 | <b> The most creative use of github winner collecting their prize </b>|

 ## What’s Next?
-- HackRPI X went incredibly, and exceeded our expectations for both attendees and project submissions.
+- HackRPI X went incredibly, exceeding our expectations for both attendees and project submissions.
 We are excited to continue to grow and improve our hackathon next year!
 - The next iteration of HackRPI is planned for November 2024
 - @hack.rpi